bigskysoftware/htmx-extensions/src/sse/README.md

 #### `htmx:sseMessage`

 This event is dispatched after the SSE event data has been swapped into the DOM.
-The `details` field is a [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/message_event) - this is the event created by [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) when it receives an SSE message.
+The `detail` field is a [MessageEvent](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/message_event) - this is the event created by [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) when it receives an SSE message.

 #### `htmx:sseClose`